 Table of Contents

-- 1 What Exactly is Drive Under the Influence?
+- 1 What is Driving Under the Influence?

 - 2 To Drive Under the Influence of Alcohol

 - 3 Consequences of Drink and Drive in California

 - 5 To Drive Under the Influence of Drugs (DUID)

 - 6 Consequences of Drugged Driving in California

 - 7 How Does an Attorney Help in a DUI Case?

 - 8 How to Defend a Driving Under the Influence Claim?

 - 9 Conclusion